johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   The extent to which we are on a spaceship we are its designers and builders, before humans it was not a vehicle, but a heap of dangerous raw materials

 - Biological evolution did not provide us with enough knowledge to survive.
-   (Here with differ from most other species which do have all the knowledge they need encoded in their brains "by the biosphere"
+   (Here we differ from most other species which do have all the knowledge they need encoded in their brains "by the biosphere")

-- Although our senses cannot detect neutrinos or quasars or most other significant phenomena in the universe, our brains can understand them

 - The Principle of Mediocrity is paradoxical: it implies that all human abilities, including our special ability to create new explanations, are necessarily parochial.
-   Which implies that science, despite all its successes and aspirations would turn out to be inherently parochial and anthropocentric. and thus that at some level the universe must be inexplicable
+   Which implies that science, despite all its successes and aspirations would turn out to be inherently parochial and anthropocentric and thus that at some level the universe must be inexplicable.

 - Any assumption that the world is inexplicable can lead only to Bad Explanations

-- There is an intimate connection be explaining the world and controlling it.
+- There is an intimate connection between explaining the world and controlling it.
 In the set of all conceivable transformation of physical objects, there are those never happen because they are forbidden by the laws of physics; those that happen spontaneously; and some that are possible given enough knowledge.
 And these are all the options.
 So all potential physical transformations are either impossible (excluded by the laws of physics) or possible with the right knowledge.
 If there were transformations that technology could never achieve it would be a regularity that is testable in nature, But all regularities have explanations (assumption?) and so the explanation would be the consequence of a law of nature.

-- This is ultimately the source of the cosmic importance of people, They have the ability to create knowledge which is ultimately not limited by parochial factors, but only by universal laws.
+- This is ultimately the source of the cosmic importance of people; they have the ability to create knowledge which is ultimately not limited by parochial factors, but only by universal laws.
   Anything that can create explanatory knowledge has cosmic significance.
 Astrophysics is incomplete without a theory of people.
     eg: It is not true that the attributes of a supernova in general are independent of the presence or absence of people, or of what these people know and intend.
         Generally, if we want to predict what a star will do we have to know whether there are any people near it and if so, what knowledge they have and what they might want to do.